Jordan Karubian

 Jack Cohn

-I’m a sophomore at Tulane majoring in environmental studies and environmental biology.
+I’m a junior at Tulane majoring in environmental studies and environmental biology.
 I am interested in forest conservation and sustainable food production, although I am looking to explore other aspects of conservation as well.
 I am hoping to return to FCAT this summer or next summer and develop a more defined topic of research.

 Maggie Millar